Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Bolt diameter

-8mm–16mm — significantly thicker than the barrel bolt at equivalent length
+8mm–16mm — significantly thicker than a barrel bolt at equivalent length

 Material